NAVIGATING THE FACTS

 Credit: Goran Ivos

-The first webcam owes its existence to coffee .
+The first webcam owes its existence to coffee.
 Well, that's one way to tell the story!

 Most of us appreciate a good cup of coffee during working hours.
-Quentin Stafford-Fraser and Paul Jardetzky knew this well while working in a Cambridge University lab in 1991 .
+Quentin Stafford-Fraser and Paul Jardetzky knew this well while working in a Cambridge University lab in 1991.
 But they had a problem: the coffee maker was on another floor.
+To solve the trouble of walking all the way to that room just to find an empty coffee pot, they came up with a great idea.

 They developed a device that kept an eye on the coffee pot and transmitted the action to their lab computer.
 Thanks to the cam, the coffee maker became famous on the World Wide Web two years later!